kbpavan/Future-Power-Usage-and-weather-impact-on-sales-prediction/README.md

 # Future Power Usage and weather impact on sales prediction

-This repo contains py and batch files for a data science regression project aimed at building a machine learning model that can predict future 6-Day power usage for different industrial sectors/ rate segments of a utility company serving 10M customers.
-This project also involves building a ML model that can predict weather impact on monthly sales.
+This repo contains py files for a data science regression project aimed at building a machine learning model that can predict future 6-Day power usage for different industrial sectors/ rate segments of a utility company serving 10M customers.
+This project also involves building a ML model that can predict monthly weather impact on sales.

 The code in the notebooks was written in python; the following python libraries were used throughout the project: